 - Experiment Station

-Ex-officio members of the ESC will be the Immediate Past Chair, Vice Chancellor of the Office of Equity and Diversity, Vice President and Chief Human Resources Officer, and the Vice President for the Institute of Agriculture, or their designee.
+Ex-officio members of the ESC will be the Immediate Past Chair, Vice Chancellor of the Office of Equity and Diversity, Vice President and Chief Human Resources Officer, University Ombudsperson and Director of the Office of Ombuds Services, and the Vice President for the Institute of Agriculture, or their designee.

 Section B. Eligibility